 Hockey at Wynberg grew from very humble beginnings in 1967 when a temporary Maths teacher and a group of Standard 9 boys asked whether it was possible to introduce hockey.
 The reply was positive and a game was arranged against Wynberg Girls, which gave birth to Hockey at Wynberg.
-Thereafter, current Headmaster, Keith Richardson was quick to become the moving spirit behind the game.
+Thereafter, former Headmaster, Keith Richardson was quick to become the moving spirit behind the game.
 The growing pains were acute.
 Fears that the standard of Rugby would diminish led to the restriction of coaches, fields and players.
 Only boys in Standards 8, 9 and 10 were allowed to play – and then only with the permission of the master in charge of rugby and the Headmaster.
 A medical certificate or a strongly worded parental note was essential!
 Nonetheless, Wynberg Hockey quickly grew into a formidable sport.
 In 1997 we were the first school in the country to obtain our own astroturf which catapulted us ahead and kept us in line with the high level of schools hockey in the rest of the world.
 Hockey is currently one of the major sports at the school, with Wynberg being featured in the top ten hockey schools for a number of years.
 Wynberg currently have 15 teams entered into the Western Province Schools league, with major derbies being played against SACS, Rondebosch and Bishops.
 These derbies are always an exciting spectacle and in the past few years we have grown the notion of moving these clashes to a Friday night under lights, which makes for a fantastic atmosphere.
 The 1st XI and the U16A’s regularly tour in order to attend the top hockey festivals in the country.
 Wynberg Hockey is proud to say that we continue to go from strength to strength.

 If we look back over the past decade we can attribute the success of Wynberg hockey to many things, including: